wics-uw/website/content/S2015/S15-blog-rasheedayehuza.md

 Back in Ghana, Rasheeda is passionate about changing the perception of STEM for women.
 All around the world, the low representation of women in STEM is alarming, and even more in Africa.

 Rasheeda was chosen this year to be a fellow at the [Kumvana Program](http://kumvana.ewb.ca) of Engineers Without Borders Canada.
 As part of her fellowship, she toured Canadian tech companies and innovation labs for a month.
-She was surprised to learn that getting women involved in STEM was still a huge problem in North America.
+She was surprised to learn that getting women involved in STEM is still a huge problem in North America.

 "When I was growing up, I was introduced to a computer at the age of 8, which is huge in Ghana," she recounts.